Aydin-ab/ray-aydin/doc/source/ray-observability/user-guides/debug-apps/debug-failures.rst

 In Ray, there are three types of failures.
 See exception APIs for more details.

 - **Application failures**: This means the remote task/actor fails by the user code.
-In this case, ``get`` API will raise the :func:`RayTaskError <ray.exceptions.RayTaskError>` which includes the exception raised from the remote process.
+In this case, ``get`` API raises the :func:`RayTaskError <ray.exceptions.RayTaskError>` which includes the exception raised from the remote process.
 - **Intentional system failures**: This means Ray is failed, but the failure is intended.
 For example, when you call cancellation APIs like ``ray.cancel`` (for task) or ``ray.kill`` (for actors), the system fails remote tasks and actors, but it's intentional.
 - **Unintended system failures**: This means the remote tasks and actors failed due to unexpected system failures such as processes crashing (for example, by out-of-memory error) or nodes failing.